HomeArticlesHow to Stop Living Paycheck to Paycheck: A Step-by-Step Plan

 Why the Paycheck-to-Paycheck Cycle Is a Structural Problem

-Before the steps, the diagnosis — because treating a structural problem with motivational solutions is why most people who try to break the cycle fail within 90 days.
+Before the steps, the diagnosis — because treating a structural problem with motivational solutions is why many people who try to break the cycle fail within 90 days.

 The remaining 5–15% — $200 to $600 for a typical household — is then subject to unplanned spending driven by immediate needs, social pressure, habit, and whatever category of discretionary purchase the household consistently underestimates.